Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 While CyberGhost is generally slower than both PIA and Surfshark, its speed loss connecting to nearby servers was just 5%, which allowed us to stream games without buffering or lag.

-Speed performance worsened over greater distances, like connecting to Germany or the Ukraine, where the slowdown increased to 19%.
+Speed performance worsened over greater distances, like connecting to Germany or Ukraine, where the slowdown increased to 19%.
 Our connection was also inconsistent, leading to noticeable picture degradation at times.

-Moreover, CyberGhost only serves 12 US locations.
+Moreover, CyberGhost only serves 11 US locations.
 This is considerably fewer than its rivals, and we believe it contributes to slower speeds even when connecting within the United States.

-Servers that Worked with ESPN+ & NHL.TV
+Servers That Worked with ESPN+ & NHL.TV

 ESPN+: United States – Optimized for ESPN+, United States – Miami